CIAT-DAPA/aclimate_v3_orm/README.md

-# Aclimate V3 ORM
+# AClimate V3 ORM

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/CIAT-DAPA/aclimate_v3_orm) ![](https://img.shields.io/github/v/tag/CIAT-DAPA/aclimate_v3_orm)

 ## Introduction

-Aclimate V3 ORM is an Object-Relational Mapping package designed for the Aclimate platform.
+AClimate V3 ORM is an Object-Relational Mapping package designed for the AClimate platform.
 It facilitates interaction with relational databases for climate data models, forecast systems, agricultural zones, and administrative boundaries.
 The package provides a structured interface for accessing and manipulating climate historical data at different temporal resolutions.

 This is an ORM (Object-Relational Mapping) built with the SQLAlchemy library for interfacing with relational databases.